kguite/zell-rest-api/README.md

 # zell-rest-api

 ## Quick notes from Zell's article from Smashing Magazine:
- Understanding and

-Using REST API's
+ Understanding and using REST API's https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/
-https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/